ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `WAF_MODE`
 :   The mode of WAF setting.
-Valid values are: `waf-enable` , `waf-disable`.
+Valid values are `waf-enable` and `waf-disable`.
 Required.

 `-i, --instance`
 :   Instance name or ID.
 If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.